elfysh/elfysh/README.md

 #### I am a budding Data Analyst
 ![I am a budding Data Analyst](https://www.gif-maniac.com/gifs/50/49729.gif)

-I'm keen on uncovering insights from data and transforming them into actionable strategies.
-Here, you'll find a collection of projects reflecting my journey in the world of data

 Skills: PYTHON / SQL / ML / JAVA / C++